A Stable Marriage Requires Communication: Determining the Marital Status of a Given Couple or Participant

 We complete the proof by showing that $\marriageid'$ is stable iff $w=p$ is single in some stable marriage.
 The first direction follows immediately from the fact that $w$ is single in $\marriageid'$.
 For the second direction, assume that there exists a stable marriage $\marriage$ in which $w$ is single.
 By stability of $\marriage$ and since all men on the preference list of $w$ have $w$ on their preference list, all such men are married in $\marriage$ and prefer their spouses over $w$.
 Therefore, for every~$j$, we have that $m'_j$ is married to $w_j$ in $\marriage$.
 By stability of $\marriage$, every $w'_i$ is single in $\marriage$.
 As $\marriage$ and $\marriageid'$ coincide on all women, we have that $\marriage=\marriageid'$.
 Therefore, $\marriageid'=\marriage$ is stable and the proof is complete. \end{proof}

-\begin{corollary}[Complexity of Determining the Marital Status of a Given Participant] Theorem \ref{thm:ms} and Theorem \ref{thm:query}(c)\ hold also for the problem of determining whether a given participant $p\in W\cup M$ is single in some (equivalently, in every) stable marriage, where $\prefs{W}\in\allprefs(W,M)$ and $\prefs{M}\in\allprefs(M, W)$. \end{corollary}
+\begin{corollary}[Complexity of Determining the Marital Status of a Given Participant] The lower bounds of Theorem~\ref{thm:related} and Corollary~\ref{cor:related} apply also to the problem of determining whether a given participant $p\in W\cup M$ is single in some (equivalently, in every) stable marriage, where $\prefs{W}\in\allprefs(W,M)$ and $\prefs{M}\in\allprefs(M, W)$ are arbitrary (i.e.\ not necessarily full) preference lists. \end{corollary}